Last Updated on November 20, 2023 by Laura Teso

-The Feluca is the cap of the University and it looks a lot like Robin Hood’s hat.
+The Feluca is the traditional cap of the Italian Universities.
+It looks a lot like Robin Hood’s hat.
 It is called Feluca for the similarity to the felucca (boat), which in turn derives from an ancient noble family of Naples, the House of the Feluca.
 You have to pronunce it feh-LOO-kah, plural feh-LOO-keh.

 The use of this kind of hat by University students dates back precisely to year 1888.
 The goliardic brotherhoods of the Bologna University decided to imitate a particular Medieval hat once used by the “clerici vagantes” (penniless students who travelled from town to town, from University to University in order to learn and also to live new adventures.
 They were nominally clerks but the life they led was not so… “holy”).
 They were for the 1800s students an example of a cheerful and carefree way of living.